Fedami/powerrevshell---rev.ps1/README.md

 ### close

-Close will terminate the session by closing the powershell process, if the command exclude was used it will delete the exclusion also if it was started a socks proxy it will kill it before closing the session.
+Close will terminate the session by killing the powershell process, if the command exclude was used it will delete the exclusion policy.
+Also if it was started a socks proxy it will kill it before killing the session.

 ```
 close